The Road Less Sailed: 7 Top Caribbean Destinations You Should Discover

 Nevis

 Why Nevis?
-One half of a twin-island nation, Nevis is infused with romance, history and hammocks strung across creaking balconies and troops of green vervet monkeys scampering across forested slopes.
+One half of a twin-island nation (with neighboring St. Kitts), Nevis is infused with romance, history, hammocks strung across creaking balconies and troops of green vervet monkeys scampering across forested slopes.
 Lord Nelson married Fannie Nisbet here, and the island is the birthplace of Alexander Hamilton, of Broadway (and other) fame.
 Rustic plantation inns drape the shoulders of statuesque Nevis Peak, a near-perfectly shaped volcanic cone often seen wearing a fluffy white scarf of clouds.
 One of the 300-year-old inns, The Hermitage, may be the oldest wooden plantation home in the Caribbean, its sherbet-colored gingerbread cottages set amid lush gardens.
 Be careful: this bucolic but upscale lifestyle is highly seductive.

 Best Beach: Four-mile Pinney’s Beach, just north of the cruise port and fringed by a former coconut plantation, is where the Four Seasons Resort chose to land, and amenities are close at hand.
 Sunshine’s, located cheek-by-jowl with the resort, appears improbably assembled from washed-up flotsam and jetsam and a CD player that percolates with Billie Holiday and John Lennon.
 The lemon- and honey-infused Killer Bee is the affable cocktail of the day.